shakfu/minima/README.md

-# minima: a cython wrapper of miniaudio.coreaudio
+# minima: a cython wrapper of miniaudio

-A basic cython wrapper of miniaudio's coreaudio engine.
+A basic cython wrapper of miniaudio

-## Objective
+## Status

-- initially wrap only the coreaudio part of miniaudio in cython.
+- the miniaudio header is converted to a cython pxd
+- minimal test of sinewave playback working

 ## Compile